sigcsets/sigcse2016/authors/final_submission.md

 4. **After confirmation from the publisher, submit the signed ACM Copyright Form or Permission Form.**

     **For papers:** After submitting your document on the publisher's website, the publisher will send the contact author a confirmation message.
 After your paper has been processed, you will be emailed a link to an electronic ACM Copyright Form.
-Fill out and submit this form. **Note that no links to the copyright forms have gone out yet; the electronic copyright form is still being set up.**
+Fill out and submit this form; [details are provided on the Sheridan website](http://www.sheridanprinting.com/typedept/sigcse.htm).

     **For panels and special sessions:** After submitting your document on the publisher's website, the publisher will send the contact author a confirmation message with a link to an ACM Permission Form.
-This process is entirely electronic, and [you should follow the instructions provided by Sheridan online](www.sheridanprinting.com/typedept/sigcse.htm).
+This process is entirely electronic, and [you should follow the instructions provided by Sheridan online](http://www.sheridanprinting.com/typedept/sigcse2.htm).

 5. **Send email to the publications chair to indicate that you have completed all of the steps above.**